 Also, with no consistent yardstick across the various schemes for measuring sustainability, such as how much energy or water is used, how much waste produced, or whether workers are treated ethically, it’s hard for travellers to make fully informed ethical travel choices.

 When it comes to greener travel, many travellers still have questions that need to be answered.
-Yet, with the overwhelming majority (over 95 percent) of our respondents telling us that travelling sustainably in 2022 is important to them, and booking services such as
+Yet, with the overwhelming majority (over 95 percent) of our respondents telling us that travelling sustainably in 2022 is important to them, and booking services such as Rough Guides Tailor-Made Trips demonstrating a commitment to experiences that support local communities, sustainable travel looks set to take centre stage in 2022.

 Top image: Picturesque train route in Norway © bezikus/Shutterstock